Director: Sobey Martin

 Production #: 1511

 When a foggy substance engulfs the Jupiter 2, crew members begin disappearing one at a time until only Will and Dr. Smith remain.
-Confined to a spooky dimension, the Robinson family and Major West confront a ghostly being who preys upon the deep-rooted fears, prejudices, and insecurities of its victims.
+Confined to a spooky dimension, the Robinson family and Major West confront a ghostly being who preys on the fears, prejudices, and insecurities of its victims.

-Arguably the scariest episode of Lost in Space, “Space Creature” should be requisite viewing for enthusiasts of the sci-fi/horror crossover genre.
-The crude appearance of the id monster may, however, prompt snickering from the audience on occasion.
+Possibly the scariest episode of Lost in Space, “Space Creature” should be requisite viewing for enthusiasts of the sci-fi/horror crossover genre.
+The appearance of the id monster may, however, prompt snickering from the audience on occasion.

 While impersonating Dr. Smith, the id monster behaves in a cruel and malevolent fashion toward an unsuspecting Will.
 Specifically, the creature (in Smith’s body) addresses the Robinson boy in a deep, menacing tone of voice; strikes him on the face; and chases him through the Jupiter 2 before revealing his true identity to the child—a chilling display that will appeal to fans of the sinister Dr. Smith from early season one.